 \section{Conclusion and Discussion}

 In this work, we investigate the spin alignment of vector mesons $\phi$ and $\rho$ induced by rotation.
-By applying a three flavor NJL model with a vector interaction channel, we obtain the dynamical quark mass under rotation.
+By applying a three-flavor NJL model with a vector interaction channel, we obtain the dynamical quark mass under rotation.
 The curves of $M_{f}(\Omega)$ is similar to $M_{f}(\mu)$.
-For the $s$ quark, the first order phase transition occurs at a critical angular velocity $\Omega_{c}$, and $M_{s}$ decreases smoothly after the phase transition, which is similar to the quark mass behavior at a finite chemical potential.
+For the $s$ quark, the first-order phase transition occurs at a critical angular velocity $\Omega_{c}$, and $M_{s}$ decreases smoothly after the phase transition, which is similar to the quark mass behavior at a finite chemical potential.

 After substituting the dynamical quark mass, the mass spectra of vector mesons can be obtained through the quark-antiquark polarization function.
 The rotating angular velocity induces mass splitting of spin components for vector $\phi,\rho$ mesons $M_{\phi,\rho}(\Omega)\simeq M_{\phi,\rho}(\Omega=0)-s_{z}\Omega$.
 This behavior contributes to the spin alignment of vector mesons $\phi,\rho$ in an equilibrium medium.
-In a rotating medium, $\rho_{00}$ of vector mesons has a negative deviation from $1/3$ which implies a spin alignment phenomenon, which can be easily understood from quark dynamics that the spin of a particle tends to align along the direction of angular momentum due to the spin-orbital coupling.
-For $s_{z}=+1$ component, the vector mesons masses are suppressed in the rotating medium.
-As a consequence, vector mesons are more possible to occupy the $s_{z}=+1$ state and less possible to occupy $s_{z}=0$ state.
+In a rotating medium, $\rho_{00}$ of vector mesons has a negative deviation from $1/3$, which implies a spin alignment phenomenon that can be easily understood from quark dynamics.
+The spin of a particle tends to align along the direction of angular momentum due to the spin-orbital coupling.
+For the $s_{z}=+1$ component, the vector meson masses are suppressed in the rotating medium.
+As a consequence, vector mesons are more possible to occupy the $s_{z}=+1$ state and less possible to occupy the $s_{z}=0$ state.
 So, $\rho_{00}-1/3$ is negative in the rotating medium.

 On the contrary, the deviation $\rho_{00}-1/3$ is positive under the magnetic field, which can also be easily understood from quark dynamics.
-Under the magnetic field, $s_{z}=\pm 1$ components of $\phi,\rho$ meson will have a larger mass than that of the $s_{z}=0$ component of $\phi,\rho$ mesons.
-So, $\phi,\rho$ mesons are more possibly to occupy the $s_{z}=0$ state in the presence of the magnetic field, which naturally explains positive $\rho_{00}-1/3$ for $\phi$ meson under magnetic field.
+Under the magnetic field, $s_{z}=\pm 1$ components of $\phi,\rho$ mesons will have a larger mass than that of the $s_{z}=0$ component of $\phi,\rho$ mesons.
+So, $\phi,\rho$ mesons are more likely to occupy the $s_{z}=0$ state in the presence of the magnetic field, which naturally explains the positive $\rho_{00}-1/3$ for $\phi$ meson under a magnetic field.